juanka023/document_generador_api/README.md

 # Document Generation API

 The Document Generation API is a tool designed to generate text documents in different formats based on provided data inputs.
-It's a flexible solution that allows users to generate documents using both plain text input and existing DOCX files.
+It's a flexible solution that allows users to generate documents using both plain text input and existing TXT or DOCX files.

 ## Features